al-jshen/compute/README.md

 [![Crates.io](https://img.shields.io/crates/v/compute)](https://crates.io/crates/compute)
 [![Documentation](https://docs.rs/compute/badge.svg)](https://docs.rs/compute)

 A crate for statistical computing.
+For a list of what this crate provides, see [`FEATURES.md`](FEATURES.md).
+For more detailed explanations, see the [documentation](https://docs.rs/compute).

 To use this in your Rust program, add the following to your `Cargo.toml` file: